 Cons: High fees, particularly for customers who aren’t active traders; $2,500 account minimum; annual account maintenance fee for inactive traders

-The $6.95 stock trade fee charged by TD Ameritrade is higher than many of its competitors’, and that climbs to well over $30 a trade for trades made over the phone or broker-assisted trades.
+The $0 stock trade fee is a plus for investors interested in TD Ameritrade, but that fee climbs to well over $30 a trade for trades made over the phone or broker-assisted trades.
 A fee of $49.99 also applies to no-load mutual funds, which is the highest, save for Charles Schwab.

 But the platform offers some 300 commission-free ETFs that you can trade without paying fees, a wide range of educational resources and research tools and “elite-level” trading tools and resources available for advanced traders through its thinkorswim platform.